python-caldav/caldav/docs/source/index.rst

 multiple developers runs the tests at the same time.
 This hasn't been a problem so far.

-It will run some unit tests and some functional tests against a dedicated baikal server hosted by Tobias Brox.
+It will run some unit tests and some functional tests against some dedicated caldav servers hosted by Tobias Brox.
 You may add your own private servers into tests/conf_private.py, like this:

 .. code-block:: python